“I left the sky in the middle of the night

 “What we want to create is something that pulls at the hearts of people,” Rizzo said.
 “Maybe there’s a child lying there with the arms blown off, screaming and crying.
 Maybe your action kills an innocent civilian, or you see a guy next to you get shot in the eye with blood spurting out of his face.”

+This is not to suggest causation rather corrolation although there is strong anecdotal evidence for causation, as well.
 I am not saying that either guns, video games or movies should be outlawed.
 What I am saying is that reducing violence in our society requires that we think about a multi-faceted approach that considers firearms, AND ensures that we are not creating and training the most dangerous weapon with violent movies, TV shows, and video games…that weapon being an impressionable mind that is inured to the horrors of killing another person.